 “[T]he vocation, that state of life to which one is called, of the seminarian is both a ministerial one by anticipation, i.e. the vocation as such is not something which begins only with ordination, and it is a calling to specific responsibilities and privileges which characterize the member of a particular educational-religious community.”
 (Clothed with Salvation, Preface)

 We want to aid him in this awkward time of formation.
 It is the Society’s great hope to provide the Province’s Seminarians with resources that will enable them to become clergymen that exemplify the best aspects of our patrimony.
-Those who join our list will be notified when these resources have been made available, as well as about our various Ministries (see below) as they are made available.
+Those who join our list will be notified about these resources – as well as about our various Ministries – as they are made available.

 Surplices for Seminarians